 In the open-source model, the point of making software code free is not to destroy the marketplace for software, but rather to shift the value elsewhere.
 Making one thing free without making something else more valuable misses the point.

 Google has likewise missed the point by releasing hundreds of fonts for free without creating corresponding value elsewhere.
-In that regard, Google Fonts is not part of the lineage of open-source projects, but rather file-sharing projects like 1001 Free Fonts
+In that regard, Google Fonts is not part of the lineage of open-source projects, but rather file-sharing projects like 1001 Free Fonts, which are guided by the principle

 You might counter by pointing out that the Google Fonts team has created new value by releasing open-source code for working with webfonts.
 True, but I consider the code-writing part of Google Fonts to be distinct from the font-creation part.
 Google has a good handle on how to work on open-source software.
 What Google is missing is a similar rationale for fonts.